darwin/simverse/readme.md

 But you can write a simple wrapper scripts which could modify all *_PORT_ON_HOST in _defaults.sh.
 You can allocate them so that they don't overlap for simnets you need to run in parallel.

+#### I noticed the nodes run in regtest mode, not simnet.
+Why?

+> Simnet mode is supported only in btcd and lnd.
+Bitcoind and c-lighting have regtest which happens to be available in btcd/lnd as well.
+To allow hybrid simverse clusters we had to use regtest mode everywhere (which works like simnet for our purposes).
+Only we had to [patch btcd](recipes/cookbook/scaffold/docker/btcd/patches) to fix some minor issue, because not many people use it this way I guess.

 #### How can I inspect a running container in shell?

 > `./dc exec <container> bash` or `./dc exec <container> fish` or `./dc exec <container> sh`